danny-avila/LibreChat/docs/install/configuration/azure_openai.md

 - If a model is configured as an object, it can specify its own `deploymentName` and `version`.
 If these are not provided, the model inherits the group's `deploymentName` and `version`.

+- If the group represents a [serverless inference endpoint](#serverless-inference-endpoints), the singular model should be set to `true` to add it to the models list.

 ### Special Considerations

 1. **Unique Names**: Both model and group names must be unique across the entire configuration.
 Duplicate names lead to validation failures.

-2. **Missing Required Fields**: Lack of required `deploymentName` or `version` either at the group level (for boolean-flagged models) or within the models' configurations (if not inheriting or explicitly specified) will result in validation errors.
+2. **Missing Required Fields**: Lack of required `deploymentName` or `version` either at the group level (for boolean-flagged models) or within the models' configurations (if not inheriting or explicitly specified) will result in validation errors, unless the group represents a [serverless inference endpoint](#serverless-inference-endpoints).

 3. **Environment Variable References**: The configuration supports environment variable references (e.g., `${VARIABLE_NAME}`).
 Ensure that all referenced variables are present in your environment to avoid runtime errors.
 The absence of defined environment variables referenced in the config will cause errors.`${INSTANCE_NAME}` and `${DEPLOYMENT_NAME}` are unique placeholders, and do not correspond to environment variables, but instead correspond to the instance and deployment name of the currently selected model.
 It is not recommended you use `INSTANCE_NAME` and `DEPLOYMENT_NAME` as environment variable names to avoid any potential conflicts.

 4. **Error Handling**: Any issues in the config, like duplicate names, undefined environment variables, or missing required fields, will invalidate the setup and generate descriptive error messages aiming for prompt resolution.
 You will not be allowed to run the server with an invalid configuration.

+5. **Model identifiers**: An unknown model (to the project) can be used as a model identifier, but it must match a known model to reflect its known context length, which is crucial for message/token handling; e.g., `gpt-7000` will be valid but default to a 4k token limit, whereas `gpt-4-turbo` will be recognized as having a 128k context limit.

 Applying these setup requirements thoughtfully will ensure a correct and efficient integration of Azure OpenAI services with LibreChat through the `librechat.yaml` configuration.
 Always validate your configuration against the latest schema definitions and guidelines to maintain compatibility and functionality.